 2. How is the body prepared for cremation?

-Normally the body is bathed, cleaned, and dressed before identification.
-Unless you have a public viewing or you request it, the body is not embalmed.
+Usually, the body is bathed, cleaned, and dressed before identification.
+There is no embalming unless you have a public viewing or you request it.

 3. What kind of container is used for cremation?